rocky/ssa-interp/README.md

 [![Build Status](https://travis-ci.org/rocky/ssa-interp.png)](https://travis-ci.org/rocky/ssa-interp)

-This projects provides a debugger for the SSA-builder and interpeter from http://code.google.com/p/go/source/checkout?repo=tools .
+This projects provides a debugger for the SSA-builder and interpreter from http://code.google.com/p/go/source/checkout?repo=tools .

 For now, some of the SSA optimizations however have been removed since our focus is on debugging and extending for interactive evaluation.
 Those optimization can be added back in when we have a good handle on debugging and interactive evaluation.